Soldiers of Gloucestershire Museum

 * * *

 Hailing from Mombasa, Kenya.
-Cliff's research interests began in 1982 when while working in “the Gulf” when he first travelled Asia following the routes of the epic voyages of the Fifteenth century Chinese admiral Zheng He.
-He later graduated with a BA(Hons) in Geography with Asian Studies in Northern Ireland.
+Cliff's research interests began in 1982 when he first travelled Asia following the routes of the epic voyages of the Fifteenth century Chinese admiral Zheng He.
+He later graduated with a BA(Hons) in Geography with Asian Studies (Ulster University).
 After a career in tourism Cliff became a fellow of the Royal Geographical Society (with IBG).
 He returned to historical research in 2001 on a variety of themes leading to an exhibition at the Royal Geographical Society on the Bombay Africans (2007) and is regarded as the world specialist on the subject.
 Cliff was Honorary Research Assistant to Royal Holloway's Geography Department (2011-2014) and Visiting Research Assistant to Dalian Maritime University, China (2011-2015).
-He was researcher-curator on the Bait-Jelmood Museum, Qatar (2013-2016) and research-curator for the National Museum of Qatar, specialising in the Portuguese presence in the Indian Ocean (2016-2018).
-He is presently distance-working on the African collection of the Museum of Anthropology at Vancouver, Canada.
-Since 2016 Pereira is Visiting Research Assistant at the University of Hong Kong (HKU).
-He describes himself as a historical geographer and his life interest in Zheng He has led to talks and lectures on the subject in China, Malaysia, Canada, the UK and on the cruise liner Silver Muse.
+Cliff was researcher-curator on the Bait-Jelmood Museum, Qatar (2013-2016) and research-curator for the National Museum of Qatar, specialising in the Portuguese presence in the Indian Ocean (2016-2018).
+Cliff was Visiting Research Assistant at the University of Hong Kong (2016-2023).
+He completed a MA(Res) on the History of Africa and the African Diaspora (University of Chichester) with distinction in 2021.
+He is presently distance-working on the African collection of the Museum of Anthropology (MOA) at UBC Vancouver, Canada and continues to research and consult for a number of UK heritage institutions.
+He describes himself as a historical geographer and has been a speaker on various subjects in China, Malaysia, Canada, USA, South Africa, Italy, the UK and on the cruise liners Silversea and Swan Hellenic.
 He has numerous papers and chapters in publications around the world.